-You can do so by clicking on its corresponding button, but also by entering its resource-id duple, e.g.
+You can do so by clicking on the corresponding button, but also by entering its resource-id duple (e.g.,

 <resource>/<id>) in the term field.

-OpenCOR will recognise this “term” as being a resource-id duple and will offer you to add its corresponding ontological term directly:
+OpenCOR will recognise this “term” as being a resource-id duple and will offer you to add the corresponding ontological term directly:

 Annotations consist of RDF triples, which are made of a subject, a predicate and an object.
 OpenCOR recognises RDF triples, which subject identifies a CellML element while it expects the predicate to be a BioModels.net qualifier and the object an ontological term.

 Ontological terms used to be identified using MIRIAM URNs, but these have now been deprecated in favour of identifiers.org URIs.
 OpenCOR recognises both, but it will only serialise annotations using identifiers.org URIs.